 More recently though fasting has caught the attention of some new groups of people.
-Scientific researchers who want to learn more about the physiological impacts of fasting on our health and longevity, and of course people who want to profit from it.
-Intermittent fasting as a “diet” has been touted as a cure-all for everything from weight loss, type 2 diabetes management, even as a cure for cancer.
+One being scientific researchers who want to learn more about the physiological impacts of fasting on our health and longevity.
+The other being people who want to profit from it.
+Intermittent fasting as a “diet” has been touted as a cure-all for everything from weight loss, to type 2 diabetes, even cancer.
 According to some of these folks, with intermittent fasting we can live longer and free from disease.
 All we have to do is start skipping breakfast.

-But what about intermittent fasting for athletes?
+What about intermittent fasting for athletes?

-So, what’s really going on while we’re fasting?
+What’s really going on while we’re fasting?

 When it comes to intermittent fasting, there’s really two different potential mechanisms at play.
 The first is that people can lose weight while intermittent fasting because they’re creating a calorie deficit.
-What this means is that they’ve reduced the total calories they’re taking in each day (by skipping one or more of their meals), and this creates a calorie deficit which results in weight loss.
+What this means is they’ve reduced the total calories they’re eating by skipping one or more of their meals.
+This creates a calorie deficit which results in weight loss.
 From that we can see improvements in health markers like blood pressure, diabetes control, or heart disease.
-Some people find this to be an easier calorie reduction strategy than say, trying to stick to a low-carb or low-fat diet (which in theory would provide the same results so long as the same calorie deficit was maintained on each diet.
+Some people find IF to be an easier calorie reduction strategy than trying to stick to other diets.
+In theory these would provide the same results so long as the same calorie deficit was maintained on each diet.

 Now the other aspect of intermittent fasting that is gaining major traction is something called ‘autophagy’.
-This is the thing that has longevity researchers, biohackers, and health-minded folks absolutely enamored, and is more of a draw for many athletes than the potential weight impacts.
+This is the thing that has longevity researchers, biohackers, and health-minded folks absolutely enamored.
+It also is more of a draw for many athletes than the potential weight impacts.
 Autophagy is a process that takes in place within our body’s cell where dysfunctional, damaged, or unnecessary cell components are recycled or removed as waste.
 You can see why this would spark all kinds of ideas about reversing aging or preventing different types of cancers.

 So sure, incorporating IF into your nutrition strategy may lead to weight loss (like I described above), but depending on your sport a lower body weight doesn’t necessarily translate into better performance.

 For example we have two methods of “time restricted eating”, one called “early TRF”, and one called “late TRF”.
 In early TRF we eat all of our calories earlier in the day, and fast through the evening and overnight.
-In the opposite- late TRF we fast overnight and into the mornings, eating all of our calories later in the day.
-This is a vastly different strategy than other forms of fasting which promote a smaller eating window (say, 4 hours), or entire days of no food intake.
-Comparing the outcomes of different studies (or even anecdotes online!) which utilize different fasting methods is truly comparing apples to oranges.
+With late TRF we fast overnight and into the mornings, eating all of our calories later in the day.
+This is a vastly different strategy than other forms of fasting which promote a smaller eating window.
+Some limit eating to only 4 hours, or require entire days of no food intake.
+Comparing the outcomes of different studies or personal experiences which utilize different fasting methods is truly comparing apples to oranges.